Illness and Exclusion Policy

 - Child is not able to comfortably participate in the normal classroom activities

 If your child displays signs of illness while at school, we will make him/her comfortable (away from other children) and you will be contacted to pick up your child.
-Parents must pick up their sick child within one hour after notification by the school.
-If the parent is unable to come, an authorized individual must come within the hour.
+Parents must pick-up their sick child within one hour after notification by the school.
+If the parent is unable to come to pick up, an authorized individual must come within the hour.

-A child who has been sick must have a normal temperature without medication (below 99° degrees) for 24 hours before returning to school.
+A child who has been sick, or has been sent home from school, must have a normal temperature without medication (below 99° degrees) for 24 hours before returning to school.

 In general we feel that a child on medication needs to be at home.
 However, as is the case with ear infections, some medications must be given over a period of days, even though the child has improved.